Yandy Díaz Player Props: Rays vs. Yankees

 Yandy Díaz At The Plate

-- Among qualifying hitters, he ranks seventh in batting average, while his on-base percentage ranks sixth and he is sixth in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 10th, his on-base percentage ranks seventh, and he is fourth in the league in slugging.

-- Diaz has had an RBI in 11 games this year (37.9%), including three multi-RBI outings (10.3%).
-He has also driven home three or more of his team's runs in three contests.
+- Diaz has had at least one RBI in 40.0% of his games this season (12 of 30), with two or more RBI three times (10.0%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.